 “Yes.
 Rob, my husband, got a teaching position at U.C.
 Davis.
 He started his job on the second of October.
 We found a wonderful house here in Davis, and it will close escrow and be ours on the first of December.
 We just sold our home in Hillview, and we have to be out by the end of December.
 We’re planning to move over the two week Christmas holidays so Tony won’t be too inconvenienced.

 “For now Rob and I have a temporary one bedroom apartment in Davis.
 If we had stayed in Hillview it would be a long commute for Rob, and I know that it would have been very stressful for him.
 Tony is staying with my sister and her husband in Hillview.
-To prevent any residency complications we made Nora and Dennis Tony’s guardians so he can continue going to Wilson High until he moves to the new house in Davis.”
+To prevent any residency complications we assigned Nora and Dennis as Tony’s guardians so he can continue going to Wilson High until he moves to the new house in Davis.”

 “Thank you for that information, Trish,” she told Mom.
 Then she turned to face me.